Easy-to-read medicine information about insulin – what it is, how to use it safely and possible side effects.

 Side effects when using insulin

-Sometimes insulin may lower your blood sugar too much – called hypoglycaemia.
+- Low blood sugar: Sometimes insulin may lower your blood sugar too much – called hypoglycaemia.
 This may cause you to feel weak, faint, dizzy, drowsy or irritable.
 You may get a headache, tremor (shakes) or blurred vision.
-If this occurs, drink something sweet such as a small glass of sweetened soft drink, or fruit juice, or eat something sweet such as lollies.
+If this occurs, drink something sweet such as a small glass of sweetened soft drink or fruit juice, or lollies.
 Make sure your family and friends know what to do too.
 Tell your doctor or nurse if this happens a lot.
 Your dose of insulin may need to be changed.

 It is important to inject insulin correctly.
 Ask your diabetes nurse, pharmacist or doctor for advice.
 The following information is a guide.